 A critical element is to be able to recognize these regional variations.
 To be a wine expert means you will dive deep into wine tasting, and you can expect to be purchasing a half dozen wines every week.

-Self-Study: Region and Terroir
+Region and Terroir

-Self-Study: The Tasting Grid
+The Tasting Grid

 You can taste hundreds of wines and learn very little.
 That is sadly what most people do.
 To be effective, you need a system.
 A tasting grid is a step-by-step method to evaluate wine.

 You first evaluate wine visually, then with your nose, and finally with your palate.
-We offer a free tasting grid to subscribers to our free wine newsletter.
+We offer a complimentary tasting grid to subscribers to our free wine newsletter.
 You can also build one yourself with relative ease.

 The tasting grid helps organize your observations.
 How does the wine look?
 How does it smell and taste?
 You can link high acidity to cool regions and ripe fruit aromas to hotter climates.
-You can tie the flavors of cardamom and vanilla to oak aging or tie balsamic notes to a winemaking flaw.
+You can tie the flavors of cardamom and vanilla to oak aging or connect balsamic notes to a winemaking flaw.
 The tasting grid helps you deploy your wine tasting skills effectively.